trentw/script-to-speech/docs/TTS_PROVIDERS.md

 ### Provider Management

 The `TTSProviderManager` handles:
-- **Lazy Initialization**: Providers are only initialized when needed
+- **Lazy Initialization**: TTS providers are only initialized when needed
 - **Thread Safety**: Thread locks protect provider initialization and state
 - **Client Caching**: API clients are reused across calls
 - **Multi-threading**: Each provider has its own download concurrency settings

-## Creating Custom Providers
+## Creating Custom TTS Providers

 ### Base Classes

-All providers implement one of two base classes:
+All TTS providers implement one of two base classes:

 1. `StatelessTTSProviderBase`
-   - For providers without state
+   - For TTS providers without state
    - Uses class methods

 2. `StatefulTTSProviderBase`
-   - For providers with state
+   - For TTS providers with state
    - Uses instance methods and `__init__`

 Both inherit from `TTSProviderCommonMixin` which defines common requirements.